quotepilgrim/midibox360/README.md

 ## Configuring midiBox360

-When you first run midiBox360, it will generate a configuration file `config.toml` in its root directory, which you can edit with your preferred text editor.
+When you first run midiBox360, it will generate a configuration file `config.toml` in "%LOCALAPPDATA%/midiBox360" on Windows and "~/.condig/midiBox360" on Linux, which you can edit with your preferred text editor.
 The file contains information on what each setting does; you don't need to change most of them, but it's important to note that if you want to be able to use with any DAW on Windows, you will need to install a virtual MIDI cable (I personally recommend [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)) and type the name of the appropriate port in the `port` setting (i.e. "loopMIDI Port").